How are you sleeping? Do you ever feel like you can't get your breath, or just not sleeping well? Or feel unrested and tired the next day?

 Other than not getting a good night's sleep, should you care?

-Studies from the University of Chicago and elsewhere suggest that sleep apnea may contribute to insulin resistance.
-As you'll recall, insulin resistance is the poor utilization of insulin and a major cause of PCOS symptoms and possible future diabetes.
+Insulin resistance is the poor utilization of insulin and a major cause of PCOS symptoms and possible future diabetes.
 Insulin resistance increases the production and availability of testosterone, leading to acne, hair problems and other issues.

-The problem is "bidirectional", meaning that insufficient quality sleep disturbs your metabolism and hormones and in turn, the disturbed metabolism and hormones make quality sleep more difficult.
+The problem is "bidirectional", meaning that insufficient quality sleep disturbs your metabolism and hormones, and in turn, the disturbed metabolism and hormones make quality sleep more difficult.
 It's a vicious cycle.
 The diagram below illustrates the complex interaction between sleep and other aspects of your bodily function.